 Don’t forget to check out Parks Canada’s red chairs.

-A highly-maintained trail, Green Gardens is one of the most popular hikes in Gros Morne National Park.
-For the first kilometre, you’ll hike a gentle grade similar to the Tablelands.
-After that, the trail turns into a series of switchbacks leading down to the coast for about 2 km.
+A highly-maintained route, Green Gardens Trail is one of the most popular hikes in Gros Morne National Park.
+For the first kilometre, hike a gentle grade similar to the Tablelands and then follow switchbacks down to the coast for about 2 km.
 Be prepared for some fairly steep sections (and remember, what goes down must come up).
-You’ll probably hear the waterfall on your left before reaching Old Man Cove.
+You may want trekking poles for extra stability.
+You’ll hear the waterfall on your left before reaching Old Man Cove.

-Along the coastline, you can hike from Old Man Cove to Steves Cove.
+Follow the coastline from Old Man Cove to Steves Cove.
 You may encounter sheep grazing on the long grass, owned by locals in Trout River.
-The volcanic rock creates an impressive landscape, and you can head down to the beach via a staircase.
-At low tide, it’s possible to hike over to the waterfall (though I didn’t do this).
-On the trail, you’ll pass a backcountry campground (with an outhouse toilet), Parks Canada’s iconic red chairs, and a couple of information signs.
-These coastal views are quite something!
+The volcanic rock creates an impressive landscape and you can head down to the beach via a staircase.
+At low tide, it’s even possible to hike over to the waterfall (though I didn’t do this).
+On the trail, you’ll pass a backcountry campground, Parks Canada’s iconic red chairs, and some information signs.
+How about these coastal views?

-Give yourself a couple of hours to get from Steves Cove back up to the trailhead.
-Enjoy Green Gardens Trail in about 3 to 4 hours and hike 9.5 km out and back.
-I took about 3 hours with some breaks for photos.
-If you plan to explore the beach, you may want to budget some extra time.
+Try to give yourself a couple of hours to get from Steves Cove back to your vehicle.
+Green Gardens Trail typically takes somewhere between 3 to 4 hours for the 9.5 km out and back.
+When I hiked here, I took about 3 hours including a few breaks for photos.
+If you want to explore the beach, you will need to budget some extra time.

-Note: The section of the Green Gardens Trail from Steves Cove to Wallace Brook has been closed since 2017.
+Note: Green Gardens Trail from Steves Cove to Wallace Brook has been closed since 2017.
 Parks Canada closed this section due to concerns related to visitor safety.

 Green Gardens Trail in Newfoundland